-Systems have been established to support the empowerment of children to talk to a range of staff.
-Children at Tree Tops Primary Academy will be listened to and heard and their concerns will be taken seriously and acted upon as appropriate.
+Our academy systems support children to talk to a range of staff.
+Children will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate.

-23. The Use of Premises by Other Organisations
+25. The Use of Premises by Other Organisations

 Where services or activities are provided separately by another body using the academy premises, LAT Enterprises, or its appointed representatives, will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.